TheLazyFerret/termcodes-cpp/README.md

 Only compatible with unix-like systems.
 Although only tested on linux.

-Please remember that this library is a work in progress.
+Please remember this library is a work in progress.

 Using my own [style guide](https://github.com/TheLazyFerret/dots-and-templates/blob/master/cpp/style_guide.md).